pluginever/wc-serial-numbers/readme.txt

 10. Order Notification Email with Keys

 == Changelog ==
+= 2.1.8 (25th Oct 2025) =
+* Compatibility: Make compatible with the latest version of WooCommerce and WordPress.

 = 2.1.6 (18th Mar 2025) =
 * Fix: Few known issues fixed.
 * New: Add new feature to Manage Stocks.